tytydraco/yessleep/out/I_Marked_Myself_Unsafe_on_Facebook_as_a_Joke_and_Danger_Started_Following_Me.md

 Suddenly, a crumbling sound louder than any before rang out across the landscape.
 Had the crack lulled me into false security by stopping?
 No. Instead, before me, the very silhouette of the town I’d looked down on began to sink downwards.
 In one solid piece, the building, roads and people began to fall into the ground itself—like a paper cutout someone had cut around the outline of.

 My insides seized with horrified understanding worse than ever today.
 The exit road to the town had wrapped around the town itself due to surrounding terrain.
-In my panicked escape, I’d inadvertently led the chasm around the town in my truck, destroying its foundations and letting it be swallowed up like I thought I’d be.
+In my panicked escape, I’d inadvertently led the chasm around the town in my truck, destroying its foundations and letting it be swallowed up like I feared I’d be.

 Nowadays, a deep crater is all that remains of San Berardino.
 No survivors—not my parents, not my friends—were ever found in the rubble.
 The town where nothing happened had *this* happen.